OpenTranslationBible/open-bible/en-GB/59.James/md/james-04.md

 ## James 4:7

-Therefore, submit yourselves to God.
-Resist the devil, and he will flee from you.
+So, place yourselves under God's authority.
+Stand against the devil, and he will flee from you.

 ## James 4:8